 For most tourists this is the main reason to choose autumn as the ideal period for their holiday: the prices and the crowds go down from the yearly high in July and August.
 And finally, in September, resorts start to be not so crowded and accommodation prices are significantly reduced.

 However, although many consider autumn off-season, you must consider that in a touristic city such as Rome the high season runs into the whole autumn, until December.
 However, compared to the crowds of summer, visiting Rome in autumn will give you the opportunity to explore the main attractions of the historic centre in some tranquility, meeting locals and having a more authentic eXPerience.
 Also, as we said, you could take advantage of lower hotel rates and airfares – even though is always better to book those in advance.

 Let’s be honest, Rome will never be tourist-free and you’ll never be the only one in Piazza Navona or in the Trevi Fountain.
 But at least, during the autumn months you will avoid those long, annoying queues that can last hours.
-The fall is the ideal time to enjoy a tour of the Vatican City or a tour of the Colosseum, for example, which are locations that normally become unbearably crowded during other periods.
+The fall is the ideal time to enjoy a tour of the Vatican City or a tour of the Colosseum and Roman Forum, for example, which are locations that normally become unbearably crowded during other periods.
 On top of that, it is possible to take your time browsing at museums and galleries to admire the art collections in serenity, avoiding tidal waves of tourists.

 Also, as we’ve mentioned earlier, another feature of this period is that hotels and airlines tend to lower their rates – which implies also better seat options in the plane and better room selections at the hotel.